yxlllc/DDSP-SVC/README.md

 <div align="center">
 <img src="https://storage.googleapis.com/ddsp/github_images/ddsp_logo.png" width="200px" alt="logo"></img>
 </div>
-End-to-end singing voice conversion system based on DDSP (Differentiable Digital Signal Processing）.
+Realtime end-to-end singing voice conversion system based on DDSP (Differentiable Digital Signal Processing）.

 ## 0. Introduction
 DDSP-SVC is a new open source singing voice conversion project dedicated to the development of free AI voice changer software that can be popularized on personal computers.

 Compared with the more famous [Diff-SVC](https://github.com/prophesier/diff-svc) and [SO-VITS-SVC](https://github.com/svc-develop-team/so-vits-svc),  its training and synthesis have much lower requirements for computer hardware, and the training time can be shortened by orders of magnitude.
+In addition, when performing voice change in real-time, the hardware resources of this project are significantly lower than SO-VITS-SVC, and Diff-SVC is too slow to perform voice change in real-time.

 Although the original synthesis quality of DDSP is not ideal (the original output can be heard in tensorboard while training), after using the pre-trained vocoder-based enhancer, the sound quality for some dateset can reach a level close to SO-VITS-SVC.